googleforgames/agones/site/content/en/docs/Installation/Install Agones/helm.md

 ## Helm test

+This test would create a `GameServer` resource and delete it afterwards.

 {{< alert title="Tip" color="info">}}
 In order to use `helm test` command described in this section you need to set `helm.installTests` helm parameter to `true`.
 {{< /alert >}}